 The federal government sets the amount of nominations the SINP can make every year.
 The SINP also accepts a maximum number of applications for each year.
-No application is guaranteed to be accepted and/or nominated.
+No application is guaranteed to be accepted.

 - You and or your representative have intentionally misrepresented yourselves in the application.

 - Follow the guidelines for the Application Process.

 - Complete, scan and send all of your Required Documents.

 Applications that are missing documents or are not translated will be closed.
 If your application is closed, you will be sent a letter and asked to reapply.Apply online to the SINP

 - Scan and upload your completed forms and supporting documents in a PDF.
 Keep the originals for your records.